 USA Today called Reilly “the closest thing sportswriting ever had to a rock star.”
 The Sherman Report called Reilly “easily the most read sportswriter of his generation.”
 The New York Daily News described him “as one of the funniest humans on the planet.”
 Publishers Weekly called him, “an indescribable amalgam of Dave Barry, Jim Murray, and Lewis Grizzard, with the timing of Jay Leno and the wit of Johnny Carson.”

 His most recent book — Commander-in-Cheat: How Golf Explains Trump — is an uproarious indictment of President Donald Trump and the many ways he cheats at golf, bullies with it, and fails to pay those who build his courses.
-It will debut in early April, 2019 (Hachette.)
+It was #6 with a bullet in its first week on the New York Times bestseller list.

 Reilly is the founder of the anti-malaria effort Nothing But Nets, which has raised over $60 million to hang mosquito nets over kids in Africa, where 2,000 children die every day of the disease.
 A partnership with the United Nations Foundation, every dollar goes to buying the nets.
 Wrote the Denver Post, “Nothing but Nets is one charity that scores big.”